5G is still a relatively new technology but we're already seeing more affordable smartphones that support these new super-fast data speeds.

 The phone is targeted squarely at mobile gamers and as such, some aspects are less well-suited to mainstream users.
 These include its imposing industrial design and some unimpressive software tweaks - the frustrating in-display fingerprint scanner chief among them.

-All things considered, however, the Red Magic 5G offers everything budding gamers are looking for, not to mention 5G speeds, at a price that means it's hard to resist.
+All things considered, however, the Red Magic 5G offers everything budding gamers are looking for, not to mention 5G speeds, at a price that make it hard to resist.

 Read our full Nubia Red Magic 5G review